Study Abroad Program Overview

 Study abroad in Ghana begins with a required UC course introducing Ghanaian Society and Culture that examines Ghanaian history, culture, governance, family and society, gender issues, and development challenges.

-Some courses may not be open exchange students (UCEAP).
+Some UG courses may not be open exchange students (UCEAP).
 The College of Health Sciences and the School of Public Health are usually restricted; however, past UCEAP students have been allowed to take classes after meeting with the instructors.
-Classes in health sciences may also be available in the departments of nursing or nutrition.
+Classes in the health sciences may also be available in the departments of nursing or nutrition.

 Use the following resources to learn more:

 You are required to take a full time course of study while abroad; 24 quarter/16 semester UC units per term are required, approximately six courses.
 Most courses are 4 quarter/2.7 semester UC units.

 Research and Independent Study

-Community service and volunteer positions, which may be developed into an academic special study project, are available at many local nongovernmental organizations (NGOs) and school libraries; the University Hospital; the National Theatre; the Family and Development Programme; the United Nations Education, Scientific, and Cultural Organization (UNESCO); and the World Health Organization (WHO).
+Community service and volunteer positions, which may be developed into a special study project, are available at many local nongovernmental organizations (NGOs) and school libraries; the University Hospital; the National Theatre; the Family and Development Programme; the United Nations Education, Scientific, and Cultural Organization (UNESCO); and the World Health Organization (WHO).

-Predeparture preparation is required as part of your predeparture checklist.
+Preparation for these activities is required as part of your Pre-Departure Checklist.
 Final arrangements are made at the Study Center after arrival.